alarmfox/alarmfox.github.io/content/tech-research-stuff/the-true-power-of-python-gdb.md

 even harder.
 Combine these two with cryptography and security and soon, you will start thinking "I need a way to test all of this quickly and jump right into bug/feature I am focusing on."

 How do we create a TVM according to CoVE?
-We need to create at least **12** (lol!)
+We need to create at least **10** (lol!)
 TEECALL/TEERET.
 All these calls make sense, thus we need to:

+- search support for confidential supervisor domain
-- check if the TSM is ready and what are its capabilities.
+- check for TSM state and capabilities
 - donate some memory to make it become _confidential_ memory
 - create the TVM: specify the *Guest Page Table* (GPT) address
-- create memory regions: the TVM will see this as Guest Physical Address (GPA);
+- create memory regions: the TVM will see this as Guest Physical Address (GPA)
 - map the memory regions: once created the memory regions we need to copy TVM data in it (code, data etc.) and create entries into the GPT
 - measure data: calculate some hashes and stuff like that
 - create the vCPU: which just a way to say save somewhere registers of the CPU when running the TVM
+- mark the TVM as ready to run: no more modifications are allowed
 - run the vCPU: boot the processor with the TVM state (configure interrupt forwarding etc.)

 My setup is QEMU + GDB.